adobe/spectrum-css/README.md

 The preferred method of using Spectrum CSS relies on custom properties to swap out variables for different themes and contexts.
 This results in the lowest bundle sizes and is one of the simpler approaches.

+Want to get a component up and running as soon as possible?
+Check out the [quick start guide](https://github.com/adobe/spectrum-css/blob/main/.github/QUICK-START.md).

 ### Functionality

 Spectrum CSS is CSS-only, implementing only the interactivity that can be done with pure CSS.
-We do include some lightweight JS-based interaction for demonstration purposes only in our Storybook and documentation.
+We do include some lightweight JS-based interaction for demonstration purposes only in our [Storybook](https://opensource.adobe.com/spectrum-css/preview/).
 Spectrum CSS should only be used by implementations of Spectrum, or very simple applications that only need things like typography, checkboxes, text fields, etc.

 Adobe maintains separate libraries written with [web components](https://opensource.adobe.com/spectrum-web-components/) and [React](https://react-spectrum.adobe.com/react-spectrum/index.html) that work in partnership with Spectrum CSS to create fully interactive Spectrum components.